 Agricultural and food scientists typically work full time.

 Employment of agricultural and food scientists is projected to grow as research into agricultural production methods and techniques continues.
-Challenges such as population growth, increased demand for water resources, combating pests and pathogens, changes in climate and weather patterns, and additional demand for agriculture products, such as biofuels, will continue to create demand for research in agricultural efficiency and sustainability.
+The need to address challenges such as increased demand for water resources, combating pests and pathogens, and changes in climate and weather patterns is expected to create jobs for these workers.
+Demand for agricultural products, including biofuels, also is expected to contribute to employment growth.

 For more information about food and animal scientists, including certifications, visit